 Most types of faucets are constructed in much the same way and tend to suffer from similar types of problems.
-The most common cause of a leaky faucet is a worn-out washer.
+J. Butler Management explains the most common cause of a leaky faucet is a worn-out washer.
 A small rubber washer fits in the spigot, and it seals out water when the faucet is off.
 Over time, the washer can become worn or otherwise defective and start to leak, making it necessary to replace it.

 Leaky faucets can also occur due to corroded pipes within your walls.
 If you’ve had your plumbing in place for many years without maintenance, there’s a chance that rust and corrosion have compromised some of your pipes leading up to your fixtures such as the sink—especially if they are made out of brass or galvanized steel instead of modern materials such as PVC plastic pipe.
 If you believe this issue is causing your leaking sink then you may need to contact professional plumbing services like Mister Plumber to get help with diagnosis and repair before any other preventative measures are carried out.